pingcap/docs/ticdc/ticdc-open-api.md

 ## Query the replication task list

-This is a synchronous interface.
+This API is a synchronous interface.
 If the request is successful, the basic information of all nodes in the TiCDC cluster is returned.

 ### Parameter description